History of Deportivo de A Coruña: 2005/2006: Caparrós and the 'Transition Year'

 In the summer of 2005, much had changed compared to the year before.
 Depor had missed out on European football for the first time since 1998 and two other pillars (after players like Naybet, Djalminha, Donato and Makaay in the two years before) of the period since 1992 left the club: Mauro Silva and Fran.
 Combined with the arrival in early June 2005 of new coach Joaquín Caparrós (from Sevilla), who is known for his capacity to work with youngsters, the biggest reconstruction since 1998 took place.
 Other coaches who were named as possible successors were Javier Aguirre, Ernesto Valverde, Víctor Muñoz, Vicente Del Bosque, Jose Antonio Camacho, Luis Fernández, Bernd Schuster and Marcelo Bielsa.

 Deportivo had experienced some difficult seasons since 1992, like the ones of 1995/1996 and 1997/1998, but never two in a row until 2005.
-Besides, in those other seasons it always had qualified for European football and only in 1999 didn't finish among the first three.
+Besides, in those other seasons it always had qualified for European football and only in 1999 did not finish among the first three.
 So, Caparrós was going to fight against history, and maybe too much expectations.
 It's not known what kind of agreements Caparrós made with Lendoiro about the squad composition or transfer policy.
 But like Irureta, the Andalucian coach would have to do with limited means.
 Not only Mauro Silva and Fran had left Deportivo; other established names like Walter Pandiani (early August) and Albert Luque (at the end of August) would follow.
 Pandiani was rejected by Caparrós and Luque was sold for much-needed income.
 As usual, many names were related to the Galician club that summer although not the bigger ones as before; Nakamura, Javi Fuego, Tomasson, Dorashoo, Fernando Baiano, Saha, Uche, Riki, Fatih Tekke, Viduka, Carlton Cole and Marcus Bent were some of the mentioned players.
 But in the end, only midfielder Julián de Guzmán and defender Juanma arrived on free transfers while near the end of the transfer season unknown striker Taborda was added to the squad.

 Again, the squad of Deportivo was considered to have lost qualities.
 But Caparrós took up the challenge and aimed at taking the maximum out of the players available.
 That included getting experienced ones like Tristán (who was aiming at the World Cup 2006), Víctor Sánchez and Coloccini, for example, back to their level of previous years.
 His plans also included to get the team hungry again and to have some talented players in the first squad.
 Precisely his ability to get youngsters at Primera level was one of the main reasons why Caparrós was signed by Deportivo.
-The financial problems of the club left it with no much choice than to start using younger players.
+The financial problems of the club left it with little choice other than to start using younger players.
 Lendoiro explained it like this: “With some bargains and one or two good signings we built Superdepor of Arsenio (Iglesias).
 Later we made a big (financial) effort signing good players and we created the successful team of Irureta.
 Now it's time for the third part: to continue playing among the elite with players coming from Deportivo B”.